marcusklaas/Beerwulf.Data.Assessment/README.md

 The goal here is to have a small set of fact and dimension tables in which stakeholders could rely on to extract data insights or use in reports.

 ### Tools and Technologies
-We would like you to use Python and SQL, as these are our everyday tools.
+We propose you to use Python and SQL.
+If you want to use a different stack, please make sure to communicate and explain us why.

-Please feel free to use additional tools or tech stack, as long as the programming language used is Python.
+Also, feel free to use additional/surrounding tools or tech stack.
 Be careful to use open-source technology so that we are able to replicate and use your code on our side.

 What do you need to do
 -----------------------